Canada's Free Trade Agreement with Ecuador: Why We Say No

 Denison Mines’ Wheeler River Project would constitute the first-ever use in Canada of in situ leaching (ISL), to extract uranium from an ore body, and the first attempt anywhere to use “freeze wall” technology to limit contaminant spread from an ISL mine.
 Our review has identified important gaps and shortcomings in the Environmental Impact Statement and the CNSC Staff Submission recommending licencing of the project related to the proposed ISL/freeze wall process and related issues.

-Iron ore and rare earths: Conference on human health and social license for citizens of Sept-Îles and the Innu people
+Iron ore and rare earths: Conference on human health and social licence for citizens of Sept-Îles and the Innu people

 Between flaws, setbacks, and timid progress: Findings after 25 years of mining-related consultations